Parish Appeal Second Collection

 Located in St. Tammany Parish, the North Shore Pastoral Center serves as the headquarters for Catholic Charities on the North Shore.
 Services offered there include on-site counseling and case management, job readiness training, employment assistance and more.
 The site also houses a computer lab and functions as a meeting space for support groups, seminars, youth programming and other groups in need.
 Many CCANO programs and services offered on the South Shore are also available to individuals and families on the North Shore.

 On March 12, 2016, historic floods devastated residents of the North Shore, including Washington Parish.
 Catholic Charities was on the scene almost immediately offering food, counseling and assistance.
-Since then, case managers with the Disaster Case Management Program have been helping those affected by the floods return to a state of self-sufficiency by identifying needs, coordinating home repairs and connecting clients with other services such as counseling, government benefits, transportation and more.
+Case managers with the Disaster Case Management Program helped those affected by the floods return to a state of self-sufficiency by identifying needs, coordinating home repairs and connecting clients with other services such as counseling, government benefits, transportation and more.

 Back to top